-The S3D Video player is designed for displaying 3D media using active shutter glasses on your computer.
+The 3D Video player is designed for displaying 3D media using active shutter 3D glasses on your computer.
 It allows you to configure your PC for watching 3D shows with maximum possible quality.
-If your PC and display are fast enough, image looks better than a 3D IMAX cinema.
+If your PC display are fast enough, image will looks better than a 3D IMAX cinema.

 3D IR Shutter glasses, or